greywen/spark-node/README_EN.md

 ## License

-gy-node-spark is licensed under the MIT License.
+spark-node-sdk is licensed under the MIT License.
 Please refer to the [LICENSE.txt](LICENSE.txt) file for more information.